Gokulsrinivas98/Vision-Based-Manipulation/README.md

 # Vision-Based-Manipulation

+This course focuses on the role of visual sensing in robotic manipulation.
+It covers fundamental manipulation concepts such as grasp matrix, grasp taxonomies, and grasp stability metrics.
+Various grasp planning strategies in the literature are studied.
+2D and 3D vision-based control algorithms are covered.
+Point cloud processing techniques that allow object detection, segmentation, and feature extraction are studied and utilized.
+Integrating all these aspects, the whole vision-based robotic manipulation pipeline is designed.

 This repository contains notes, reference documents, and tutorials for the following concepts.
 ### [Basics of manipulation](https://github.com/Gokulsrinivas98/Vision-Based-Manipulation/tree/main/HW1)
 ### [Grasping Basics and Grasp stability](https://github.com/Gokulsrinivas98/Vision-Based-Manipulation/tree/main/HW2)